 And by issue #22, it was clear that more changes were in the works, as writer Chris Claremont has Carol get her walking papers from her editor’s job at WOMAN MAGAZINE, courtesy of J. Jonah Jameson:

 However, the new direction wasn’t enough to save the series, and MS. MARVEL was cancelled in June 1979 after 23 issues.
-However, the character was in for a much wider exposure, as only a month before saw her induction into the AVENGERS in issue #183, joining the team to replace the Scarlet Witch during a period when the US government (in the form of obnoxious liaison Henry Peter Gyrich) was micro-managing the team and often dictating its membership.
+The character was in for a much wider exposure, as only a month before saw her induction into the AVENGERS in issue #183, joining the team to replace the Scarlet Witch during a period when the US government (in the form of obnoxious liaison Henry Peter Gyrich) was micro-managing the team and often dictating its membership.
 Still, Ms. Marvel makes it clear from the get-go that she’s no one’s government stooge, threatening one of Gyrich’s agents before her membership was even made official:

 I like the bit where she gives Gyrich some lip: